Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 create(0,0x200,payload) <---- chunk B that is returned from tcache
 ```

-all the chunks that are in between chunks C and B are there just so that when A is resized and freed the pointer &A +0x420 points to area on the heap that we control(our fake chunk inside chunk C)
+all the chunks that are between chunks C and B are there just so that when A is resized and freed the pointer &A +0x420 points to area on the heap that we control(our fake chunk inside chunk C)

 you might be also wondering what role do the reset(0) calls play.
 Well if you scroll up a bit you will see that the reset function sets the chnk[0] pointer to 0.
 So when free is called our chunks that were reset will not be freed.